grantcarthew/rust-notes/README.md

 ```

 You can shadow variables by re-using the variable name with the let keyword.
-Shadowing enables changing the type assigned to the variable name.
+Shadowing enables changing the type assigned to the variable name:

 ```rust
 let x = 5;